jonahberean/psi_transmission/sim/README.md

 ## Output

 There are directories labelled by configuration AND pre-storage time for all the outputs.
 Refer to the simAnalysis.py script within each of these directories for detail on the output data and performed analysis.

+## Archive

+Just old simulation files that I am no longer using.